ericrobolson/AssetBuilder/README.md

 # AssetBuilder

-This repo is used for generating asses used in games.
+This repo is used for generating assests used in games.

 ## Features
 - `font-map` will take in a string of characters, a TTF font and a location.
 From there it will rasterize all characters to a spritesheet.